aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 ax.legend();
 ```

 This time, the solution does not seem to be unstable, but it's still not what we would like: the maximum decreases as the wave is advected and close inspection reveals that the packet widens.
 By reducing the time step and grid spacing we can however reduce this phenomenon.
-You should however rerun this version of the discretization with a lager time step, for example $dt=0.05$.
+You should however rerun this version of the discretization with a larger time step, for example $dt=0.05$.
 What happens in that case?

 Before digging more on the stability and accuracy of the numerical schemes used so far, we introduce two other topics: one theoretical (on periodic boundary condition) and one computational (on how to create animations to visualize our simulation results).